digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 ## Schedule/Timetable

-- Plan the different steps of the project implementation
+- Plan the different steps of the project implementation:
-- Research, Experimenting, Prototyping, Production, Testing, Installation, exhibiting and/or presenting
+  - Research
+  - Experimenting
+  - Prototyping
+  - Production
+  - Testing
+  - Transport
+  - Installation
+  - Exhibiting and/or Presenting
+  - Documentation

 ## Budget